UMAprotocol/protocol/packages/core/scripts/admin-proposals/README.md

 # How to run

 Scripts are designed to be run as `node` scripts. `node` scripts are preferred over `hardhat tasks` because there is more separation from other `hardhat` tasks such as `test`.
 For more details about `hardhat` tasks and scripts, go [here](https://ethereum.stackexchange.com/questions/83656/where-does-the-line-blur-between-a-task-and-a-script-in-hardhat).

+When running `node` scripts that import the `hardhat` runtime environment, its important to set the `HARDHAT_NETWORK` environment variable.
+For example, if you're running a Mainnet fork locally, then you can run a script like so: `HARDHAT_NETWORK=localhost node ...`.
+For production, simply set `HARDHAT_NETWORK=mainnet`.